AlexGalays/durendal-js/README.md

 **Durendal is fast**
-String based templating was considered superior a few years ago when browsers were very slow at altering the DOM tree and but faster when with the innerHTML property.
+String based templating was considered superior a few years ago when browsers were very slow at altering the DOM tree but faster with the innerHTML property.
 This is no longer the case and rendering a list of items using String based templating now only have disadvantages.

 Furthermore, with a node based templating, the engine can easily find out what changed between updates and just operate on those changes, instead of regenerating the full list everytime.